 (5) Copies of all bills issued to clients;

 (6) Records showing payments to any persons, not in the lawyer's regular employ, for services rendered or performed; and

 (7) Paper copies or electronic copies of all bank statements and of all canceled checks.

-(b) The records required by this Rule shall be maintained in accordance with one or more of the following recognized accounting methods: the accrual method, the cash basis method, or the income tax method.
+(a) The records required by this Rule shall be maintained in accordance with one or more of the following recognized accounting methods: the accrual method, the cash basis method, or the income tax method.
 All such accounting methods shall be consistently applied.
 Bookkeeping records may be maintained by computer provided they otherwise comply with this Rule and provided further that printed copies can be made on demand in accordance with this Rule.
-They shall be located at the principal Colorado office of the lawyer or of the lawyer’s law firm.
+They shall be located at the principal Colorado office of the lawyer or of the lawyer's law firm.

-(c) Upon the dissolution of a law firm, the lawyers who rendered legal services through the law firm shall make appropriate arrangements for the maintenance or disposition of records and client files in accordance with this Rule and Rule 1.16A.
+(b) Upon the dissolution of a law firm, the lawyers who rendered legal services through the law firm shall make appropriate arrangements for the maintenance or disposition of records and client files in accordance with this Rule and Rule 1.16A.
 Upon the departure of a lawyer from a law firm, the departing lawyer and the lawyers remaining in the law firm shall make appropriate arrangements for the maintenance or disposition of records and client files in accordance with this Rule and Rule 1.16A.

-(d) Any of the records required to be kept by this Rule shall be produced in response to a subpoena duces tecum issued by the Regulation Counsel in connection with proceedings pursuant to C.R.C.P.
-251. When so produced, all such records shall remain confidential except for the purposes of the particular proceeding, and their contents shall not be disclosed by anyone in such a way as to violate the attorney-client privilege of the lawyer’s client.
+(c) Any of the records required to be kept by this Rule shall be produced in response to a subpoena duces tecum issued by the Regulation Counsel in connection with proceedings pursuant to C.R.C.P.
+251. When so produced, all such records shall remain confidential except for the purposes of the particular proceeding, and their contents shall not be disclosed by anyone in such a way as to violate the attorney-client privilege of the lawyer's client.

-Note: See comments following Rule 1.15A.
+See comments following Rule 1.15A.